junttang/junttang/README.md

 **HelloWorld**
 ---

 &nbsp; &nbsp; I'm an undergraduate student in **Computer Science Engineering, Sogang University [@SGCSE](https://cs.sogang.ac.kr/cs/index_new.html)** and an UG Intern of **DISCOS Laboratory [@DISCOS](http://discos.sogang.ac.kr/)**.
-My research focuses on optimizing key-value stores and distributed file systems on advanced memory & SSD technologies including NVMe SSD, CSD, NVM and CXL, with a specific interest in supporting data-intensive applications such as Clouds, Deep Learning and GPT.
-I'm also studying system-level optimizations for general applications, based on a deep understanding for underlying structures of operating systems.
+My research focuses on optimizing key-value stores and distributed file systems on advanced memory & storage technologies including NVMe SSD, Computational SSD, SPDK, and CXL, with a specific interest in supporting data-intensive services such as Clouds, Deep Learning and GPT.
+I'm also studying system-level optimizations for general applications, with a deep understanding of operating systems.
 In summary, I'm getting ready to become a professional on computer systems.
 No matter what field I go into later, **_my ultimate goal is becoming an awesome system researcher who makes the world covenient_**.
 Here's my account on **[@BOJ](https://www.acmicpc.net/user/junttang)**.

 <br/>